You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

 Reviewed by Gail

-I was asked to review the PaloVia Skin Renewing Laser ($499 in the TIA shop) at the end of December and am happy to report my results.
+I was asked to review the PaloVia Skin Renewing Laser ($499) at the end of December and am happy to report my results.
 My face experienced slight redness for a day or two where the PaloVia laser left its mark after each zap, but I’m feeling as if this side effect is worth the definite reduction in lines around my eyes.
 My complexion is fairly average with some stubborn, but not too deep lines on my forehead as well as around my eyes.
 I am 44 years of age and overall have what most would consider good skin.
 I have had the Palomar laser procedure done in-office twice with minimal results, so I was very interested to compare the presumably less powerful at-home PaloVia laser to the fairly expensive in-office professional Palomar laser procedure.

 As for what I expected from the PaloVia, I really wasn’t that hopeful since the in-office procedures didn’t yield much of a reduction of lines.
 However, what I did get from the PaloVia was a reduction of lines around my eyes.
 The PaloVia is only approved for use around the eyes but I experimented a bit and used it on the forehead lines as well since these are more bothersome to me personally.